rbartelme/phenophasebbn/README.md

   3. Repeat step 2 for the `/season4/weather/data/dir` and `/cultivar/experiment/list`

   4. Run cleanup script `season4_bnprocess.R` in Rstudio environment

+  - Note: Each step should be documented with comments in the script

+  5. Export combined season 4 dataset

+---

+#### Running Bayesian Network Analysis

+  1. Load `bnlearn_test.R`

+  2. Follow instructions in script to run network (this may take a few hours)

+  3. Feel free to close the CyVerse Discovery Environment window until the network analysis finishes

+  4. Export `.pdf` file of graph structure from Script

 ---